oliverslade/manto-web/README.md

 # Manto

+Manto means a type of cloak or blanket in the Galician language.

 A privacy-first web client for chatting with LLMs using your own API key.
 No accounts.
 No server-side storage.
 No telemetry.